 Startup advice

 It’s been quite the journey building General Folders so far.
-I learned things I wish I had known before starting the company.
-There were also things that I had learned at past jobs that proved helpful with company building.
+I learned things I wish I had before starting the company.
+I also learned things at past jobs that proved helpful with company building.
 Below is a list of these lessons.
-I hope that you find them useful on your company-building journey!
+I hope that you find them useful on your journey!

 Build a team.
-Bring on cofounders but for the right reasons.
+Hire co-founders, but for the right reasons.
 Two can be better than one, but you can’t rush building the first team.

 Be genuinely passionate.
-The secret to hiring the best people is to be knowledgeable and passionate about the product and business.
+The secret to hiring great people is to be knowledgeable and passionate about the product and business.
 Passion is contagious, and expertise is hard to fake.
-The same holds for sales.
-Don’t underestimate the impact of stoke on selling a product.
+The same holds true for sales: don’t underestimate the impact of stoke on selling a product.

 Follow the crowd.
-Tried and true methods are popular for a reason.
+Tried and true practices are popular for a reason.
 It pays to follow the crowd if you know the time and place to apply a technique.

 Business is very situational.
 Rules of thumb are good, but they have to be applied to the right situation.
 Sometimes the old maxim that you should stick to the knitting is correct, but sometimes it’s wrong.
 And a senior leader’s job is to figure out: Which situation are you in?

 Follow trends.
 Don’t ignore market trends.
-As mentioned in the last point—it pays to follow the crowd.
-Following trends makes you more likely to get noticed, talked about, supported, and funded.
+Following trends makes you more likely to get noticed, talked about, and funded.

 Hire an accountant.
-While it pays to change lanes or ride the new wave, save for the dry season.
-Change is expensive.
-And new trends always give way to newer trends; it’s kind of funny how that works.
+While it pays to follow trends, plan for the dry season.
+New trends always give way to newer trends — it’s funny how that works.

 Stand out.
-Sometimes it pays to ignore trends and focus on what you uniquely believe to be true.
-You can’t expect a significant return without taking on a risk nobody else is willing to take.
+While following trends can be rewarding, sometimes it pays to focus on what you uniquely believe to be true.
+You can’t expect a significant return without taking on a risk nobody else wants to take.

 Hustle.
-Aside from being a function of big risk, a big return is also the result of tireless work.
+Aside from being a function of big risk, a big return is also the result of hard work.
 There are no shortcuts.

 There is no royal road to geometry.